klinki/windup-web/KEYCLOAK-SETUP.md

  * Startup with offset 200 to avoid conflicts with your local EAP and arquillian instances:
    * `./standalone.sh -Djboss.socket.binding.port-offset=200`

- * Install the EAP 7 Adapter into the EAP instance that will run Windup Web
+ * Install the EAP 7 Adapter into the EAP instance that will run RHAMT Web Console
    * Download the RH-SSO-7.0.0-eap7-adapter.zip and unzip it into the root directory of your EAP 7 installation
    * Run the installer:
      * `cd bin`